Ludachristmas: Plot

 Jack is delighted when he thinks his mother, Colleen, is unable to visit him for the holidays due to her flight from Florida being grounded by Hurricane Zapato.
 Unexpectedly, Colleen arrives because she was able to travel by bus to Atlanta and get a flight from there.
 Also arriving at 30 Rockefeller Plaza is Liz's family, including her brother Mitch who as the result of a skiing accident has "Trauma Induced Nivea Aphasia" which means that his memory is stuck on December 7, 1985, and he believes that he is still 17 years old, when he is actually 40.
 Jack's mother immediately dislikes the Lemons due to their constant optimism and happiness.
 Colleen sets out to show Jack that they're just as screwed up as their relationship is.
 Jack, Colleen, and the Lemons spend the day together and eventually end up going to dinner with each other.
 At the dinner, Colleen comments that it appears that Liz is the "favorite" child leading Mitch to reveal that his parents, Dick and Margaret, took him to see The Goonies in 1985 when they should have been watching Liz at her football game.
-Liz then gets into an argument with her parents, culminating in Mitch remembering his accident.
-The Lemons then spiral into a drunken fight; unknowingly falling for Colleen's plan.
+Liz then gets into an argument with her parents, culminating in her revealing Mitch's real age, causing him to remember his accident.
+The Lemons then spiral into a drunken fight, unknowingly falling for Colleen's plan.

 Meanwhile, the cast and writers of TGS are preparing their annual Ludachristmas party in the writer's room, which will involve a heavy amount of debauchery.
 Tracy is annoyed because he is unable to attend due to a recent order from a courtroom judge which requires him to wear an alcohol-monitoring ankle bracelet.
 Kenneth Parcell (Jack McBrayer) is also annoyed because he believes that none of the staff know what the true meaning of Christmas is.
 He cancels Ludachristmas and makes the staff sit through a talk, led by himself and Reverend Gary (John F Mooney), about the meaning of Christmas.
 Overwhelmed with regret and self-sacrifice after Reverend Gary shows them a video of him giving happy kids pieces of wood for Christmas, the cast and writers are inspired to run outside of 30 Rock and cut down the big Christmas tree which is outside the building.
 Kenneth eventually stops their efforts and Tracy reveals that he has been drinking alcohol when he should not have been.
 Despite this, he is not arrested due to the cops monitoring him being too drunk from their own party to notice.

-The episode ends with the TGS cast and crew celebrating Christmas together, and with Jack saying to Colleen "Merry Christmas, Mother" at the Christmas dinner with the Lemons (who are still arguing); revealing that he's happy to see that the Lemons aren't so perfect after all.
+The episode ends with the TGS cast and crew celebrating Christmas together, and with Jack saying to Colleen "Merry Christmas, Mother" at the Christmas dinner with the still arguing Lemons, revealing that he's happy to see that the Lemons aren't so perfect after all.